juliensees/Google-cybersecurity-certificate-notes/module-7.md

       else:
         print("No Updates Needed")

   - "elif" - precedes a condition that is only evaluated when previous conditions evaluate to False.
 Unlike with else, there can be multiple elif statements following if.
+ 	- "elif" is basically an alternative sequence if the prior thing is false. so you can do 	multiple "elif's", and then as in below, "else" ends with a print

 -
       if status == 200: